Click a question to display the answer.

 What happens at the end of the Apprenticeship?

-At the end of their Apprenticeship, you may wish to offer your apprentice a permanent position or the opportunity to apply for a permanent position within your company.
 Having spent at least a year learning the ins and outs of the business, and having received on average £10,000 worth of training (dependant on government funding available), you will have developed a capable individual ready to work, so why let another company benefit from your investment?

 How do I get involved?